By Shanon Roberts, on 4 February 2021

 One of the biggest updates LinkedIn is making in 2021 is the addition of LinkedIn Stories.
 Much like the uber-popular Instagram Stories, these images or videos will only be visible for 24 hours.
-Videos can be max 20 minutes long, and will be cut into smaller segments à la Instagram.
+Videos can max 20 minutes long and will be cut into smaller segments à la Instagram.

 LinkedIn’s main aim with introducing stories is to create more dynamic engagement and interaction between users.
 Stories allow brands to better introduce themselves and their services while having a much more personal and human touch.

 For now, LinkedIn Stories are only available for the mobile app version and not on desktops.

 LinkedIn Stories add a fun and dynamic touch to business content which lets personalities shine and encourages more engagement.

 LinkedIn is also increasing the personalization of its advertising with Dynamic Ads.
 Marketers will be able to automatically target segmented audiences with more accuracy and impact.

 Ads will be more personalized to grab users’ attention, individualized campaigns can be scaled for larger target audiences and ads can be customized based on your marketing objectives.
 Tracking and optimizing your campaigns within the Campaign Manager makes sure you’re staying on track.
 Whether you want to increase brand awareness, drive traffic or convert leads, LinkedIn is making it easier than ever to reach potential clients.

 LinkedIn also lets you choose different payment options like pay-per-click, per impression, or per message.
 Setting an ad spend budget also gives greater control over your spending.

 Overall businesses can develop and manage audience relationships with much more precision, flexibility and control over expenses.
 And with a more personalized experience for audiences, they can get to know brands and what they offer with greater ease.